 - And the anger of the LORD was kindled against Uzza, and he smote him, because he put his hand to the ark: and there he died before God."

-There is now a great disdain and disrespect for motherhood, and distaste for rearing children.
-The unfaithful leaders of the Church were (humanly speaking) just trying to ease some hardship, but what they neglected was their betrothal to Christ, and thus obedience to the Word of God.
+Because Christians have been brainwashed and think so much like the world, there is now a great disdain and disrespect for motherhood, and a distaste for rearing children.
+The unfaithful leaders of the Church were (humanly speaking) just trying to ease some hardship, but what they neglected was their betrothal to Christ, and thus obedience to that Word of God.
 It was very simply the Church succumbing to cultural, social, and moral change.
 It was the Church getting in step with the popular secular ideas of the day.
 Effectively, what these Bishops at the Lambeth Conference did was to declare that the Church had been totally wrong for the last 1,900 years since Christ with regards to birth control.
 And they would put forth a resolution endeavoring to correct this error of the Church.
 This arrogance was without so much as one single scripture that supported man controlling birth or limiting the number of blessings of children.
-This not only undermined the scriptures, but the historic Church teaching, and also the historic Protestant principle that the scriptures alone are the ultimate authority on Church doctrine and rule of faith (Sola Scriptura).
+This not only undermined the scriptures, but the historic Church teaching, and also the historic Protestant principle that the "scripture alone" is the ultimate authority over Church doctrine and rule of faith (Sola Scriptura).